AlbertHeesch/DentClinicApp/README.md

 MySQL

 ## How to run
-Set up your MySQL database in `application.properties` file.
+Set up your MaitTrap credentials and MySQL database in `application.properties` file.

 Build your gradle with `gradlew build` in terminal.